 Christmas tree cookies/Sugar cookie stacks

-This recipe is perfect for your holiday cookie exchange, as an edible holiday display in your home, or just a fun activity to enjoy with your family this season.
+This recipe is perfect for your holiday cookie exchange, as a tasty-looking holiday display in your home, or just a fun activity to enjoy with your family this season.
 You can skip the baking and go straight to the yum part by substituting the recipe below with Cheryl’s sugar cookies.

 Ingredients for cookies:

 - 3/4 cup unsalted butter, at room temperature

 - 1 teaspoon vanilla extract

 Ingredients for frosting:

 - 4 cups powdered sugar